despiegk/book_earth_regenerator/src/intro/intro_readme.md

 I personally believe that all it takes to resolve the issues we currently face on our beautiful planet is to help grow awareness.

-> This book is written like "source code" and needs to be expanded upon, this also only a start, we would like to invite everyone to contribute and give their remarks.
+> This book is written like 'source code' and represents only the beginning of a longer journey.
+It contains many ideas that need further expansion.
+We warmly invite everyone to contribute, share their insights, and provide remarks.

 ## Our world is standing at a crossroads.